Trucking, Father/Son Time

 97 Trip

 I felt fine, and with all those freight haulers bearing down from behind I wasn’t about to stop and loose what little highway I had just earned.
-I told him that he may want to seriously consider one of those plastic 20 oz tea bottles that he had been so eagerly ‘downing’ all day (and discarding so casually on the floor) – he rejected the idea and I told him that was fine, but for the moment that was the only reasonable choice that he had.
+I told my son that he may want to seriously consider one of those plastic 20 oz tea bottles that he had been so eagerly ‘downing’ all day (and discarding so casually on the floor) – he rejected the idea and I told him that was fine, but for the moment that was the only reasonable choice that he had.

 .